osm-extender/osm/README.md

 ### Actions
   * Authorise an app to use the API on a user's behalf
+  * Add activity to programme

-## Parts of the OSM API currently NOT supported:
+## Parts of the OSM API currently NOT supported (may not be an exhaustive list):

   * Badges:
     * Which requirements each member has met: